QuiltMC/rfcs/structure/0006-governance.md

 Members of Supporting Teams aren't considered organisation members.
 Supporting Teams do not require leads, and may not be or contain sub teams.

-Individuals can be added to a Supporting Team through informal consensus within the relevant teams, without the need for a proper vote to take place.
+Individuals can be added to a Supporting Team through informal consensus within the relevant teams, without the need for a proper vote to take place, as members of Supporting Teams don't have the sensitive access usually granted to regular team members.

 ## The Administrative Board